Yooshi-io/yooshi-contract/audit/ReadMe.md

 - YYY-12 Centrailized Risk in addLiquidity (Major)

-In fact, we destroy all initial liquidity LPs and obtain LPs in subsequent transactions.
-Of course, there are some risks in EOA, and the owner will be a multi-sign contract to reduce concentration risk.
+In fact, we destroy all initial liquidity LPs and LPs obtained in subsequent transactions.
+Of course, there are some risks in EOA, and the owner will be a multi-signed contract to reduce concentration risk.

 - YYY-14 Privileged Ownership (Major)